hydroper/as3parser/crates/as3_verifier/progress-list.md

 ## Strictness exceptions

-Working with the following type is entirely dynamically typed and produces no errors such as undefined properties and function calls, nor incompatible unary/binary operations:
+Working with the following types is entirely dynamically typed and produces no errors such as undefined properties, function calls, and incompatible unary or binary operations:

 - [ ] `*`
 - [ ] `Object`

 ## Proxy

 Recognize the `flash_proxy` namespace and the `flash.utils.Proxy` class.
-The `flash_proxy` namespace is defined by:
+The `flash_proxy` namespace is defined by the following URI:

 ```as3
 namespace flash_proxy = "http://www.adobe.com/2006/actionscript/flash/proxy";